helidon-io/helidon/docs/se/config/property-mapping.md

 The config system can also interpret your classes as JavaBeans and use the normal bean naming conventions to map configuration data to your POJO classes, using one of these patterns:

-1. [POJO as JavaBean](#pojo-as-javabean) - The config system treats the target class itself as a JavaBean, assigning values from the config to the bean properties of the POJO class.
+1. [POJO as JavaBean][pojo-as-javabean] - The config system treats the target class itself as a JavaBean, assigning values from the config to the bean properties of the POJO class.
-2.  [builder as JavaBean](#builder-as-javabean) - The config system invokes the POJO’s `builder()` method to obtain a builder for that POJO type and treats the *builder* class as a JavaBean, assigning values from the config to the builder’s bean properties and then invoking the builder’s `build` method to create an instance of the target POJO class.
+2.  [builder as JavaBean][builder-as-javabean] - The config system invokes the POJO’s `builder()` method to obtain a builder for that POJO type and treats the *builder* class as a JavaBean, assigning values from the config to the builder’s bean properties and then invoking the builder’s `build` method to create an instance of the target POJO class.
-3. [POJO with factory method or decorated constructor](#target-class-with-annotated-factory-method-or-constructor) - The config system finds a `from` method or a constructor on the POJO class itself which accepts annotated arguments, then invokes that method or constructor passing the specified arguments based on the config.
+3. [POJO with factory method or decorated constructor][pojo-with-factory-method-or-decorated-constructor] - The config system finds a `from` method or a constructor on the POJO class itself which accepts annotated arguments, then invokes that method or constructor passing the specified arguments based on the config.
 The `from` method returns an instance of the POJO class initialized with the values passed as arguments.

 The following sections describe these patterns in more detail.